 LOW: The case is connected to Mary

-The original series was loaded with coincidences, too, down to the brief period where Robin believed Matt was her father, but A) that’s the sort of thing you can get away with once, and B) that’s the sort of thing that works much better in a small town setting than in Sydney.
+The original series was loaded with coincidences, too, down to the brief period where Robin believed Johnno was her brother, but A) that’s the sort of thing you can get away with once, and B) that’s the sort of thing that works much better in a small town setting than in Sydney.
 Having Robin’s biological daughter turn out to be at the center of the whole case was a tougher pill to swallow, on top of Mary’s Puss obsession (we’ll get back to that).
 The alternative, I suppose, would be for Mary and Julia and Pyke to be unrelated to the case, but that would then render this another thriller with an extraneous difficult teen character, and I don’t know that that’s any better.

 The investigation is essentially besides the point — Puss explains at the end that Cinnamon hung herself — and Robin in both stories gets too wrapped up emotionally in the cases to work them as well as she otherwise could.
 But a good chunk of China Girl looks and acts like a more conventional police procedural, so the contrivances stick out more.